hajekjiri/ghlangs/README.md

 # Ghlangs
 ## About
 Ghlangs is a command-line tool utilizing the [GitHub GraphQL API v4](https://developer.github.com/v4/) to tell you what programming languages are dominant in any user's or oganization's GitHub repositories.
 You can either view a short summary for each repository or display the total amount of code written in each language across all repositories.
-Only counts repositories that the target user/organization owns and that are not forks.
+Only includes repositories that the target user/organization owns and that are not forks.

 ## Getting started
 ### 1. GitHub API token